 Speaking of promoting your webinar…

-Don't stick to one path of promotion.
-An email blast is a good place to start, but you'll also want to use social media, like LinkedIn, Facebook, Twitter, or wherever else your audience is active.
+Don't stick to a single promotion path.
+An email blast is a good place to start, but you'll also want to use social media, such as LinkedIn, Facebook, Twitter, or wherever your audience is active.

 After your first email blast, do a follow-up a few days before.
-This will often give you a huge bump in registration because people don't necessarily know two weeks in advance whether they can join or not.
+This will often give you a huge bump in registrations because people don't necessarily know two weeks in advance whether they can join.

-Livestorm.io was able to successfully promote its webinars by focusing on smaller communities.
-Rather than dragging their whole entire Twitter feed in, they focused on groups where folks talked about growth hacking or SaaS or inbound marketing.
+Livestorm.io successfully promoted its webinars by focusing on smaller communities.
+Rather than dragging in their entire Twitter feed, they focused on groups where folks talked about growth hacking, SaaS, or inbound marketing.

 In those groups, their message really resonated.
-They'd get involved with the community and from time to time, dropped a, "Hey!
+They'd get involved with the community and, from time to time, drop a, "Hey!
 You know what?
 We are hosting this webinar," and people started to register.

-Blasting on Twitter sometimes doesn't get as much result as you would expect; instead narrow it down to smaller communities like Slack groups, Facebook groups, even LinkedIn groups to get traction.
+Blasting on Twitter sometimes doesn't get as many results as you would expect; instead, narrow it down to smaller communities like Slack groups, Facebook groups, and even LinkedIn groups to get traction.

 Final Thoughts on Building B2B Webinars that Work

-Webinars are a versatile sales, marketing, and lead generation tool.
-They are particularly useful for professional audiences looking to gain knowledge about industry trends and solutions.
+Webinars are a versatile tool for sales, marketing, and lead generation.
+They are particularly useful for professional audiences seeking to learn about industry trends and solutions.
 The tips above are just the first step to building a successful B2B webinar — make sure to track statistics so you know what strategies resonate with your audience.

 Want more info about creating a successful B2B webinar?
 Watch the whole webinar here, including a Q&A session with the audience.